 Panoramic Manayunk: Views Past and Present

 Pennsylvania Railroad Bridge from the Lower Merion side, with Manayunk and Roxborough across the Schuylkill River, about 1895.
 This panorama was made by stitching two photographs.
 The steel trusses of this sinuous bridge were replaced by the concrete supports of the current bridge.
-Source: Walter Pertuch Collection, Fairmount Park Historic Resource Archives
+More information on this image from WHPHL reader Harry Garforth can be found at the bottom of the page.
+Walter Pertuch Collection, Fairmount Park Historic Resource Archives

 Yesterday I joined a tour of the Schuylkill Navigation towpath and railroad bridges in the vicinity of Philadelphia’s Manayunk neighborhood.
 The tour was led by Sandy Sorlien, a historian and photographer who works for the Philadelphia Water Department and is the author of Inland, which features her beautiful photographs of remnants of the navigation system.
 We met at the parking lot of the movie theater on Main Street in Manayunk, and from there we crossed the river on the pedestrian path of the hundred-year-old iron truss Pencoyd Bridge.